 Yup, it’s a ‘big tickle’ as they say. 😉

 Rose & Crown Dining Room is a fan favorite for lots of good reasons, including great eats and stellar drinks (not to mention Carl, in the Pub, who’s a Disney institution!).
 But one of the perhaps lesser-known reasons to love Rose & Crown is the front patio (not to be confused with the side patio — which is a whole other thing).
 That’s because the front patio has a terrific view of World Showcase Lagoon, which means a great view of Harmonious when it premiers!

 You can have your Sticky Toffee Pudding and eat it, too!
 Seriously, there’s not much better than this view with this food in this park.

 Sanaa –Window Table

-If you’ve got an animal love in your crew (or inside of you!), you’ll want to consider a window table at Sanaa, Animal Kingdom Lodge — Kidani Village‘s absolutely phenomenal table service restaurant!
+If you’ve got an animal lover in your crew (or inside of you!), you’ll want to consider a window table at Sanaa, Animal Kingdom Lodge — Kidani Village‘s absolutely phenomenal table service restaurant!
 Because in addition to serving one of our favorite appetizers anywhere — the Bread Service! — diners can also watch the animals of Sunset Savanna right outside the windows!

 In addition to this friendly crane, you could also spy zebras, gazelles, giraffes, and more!
 But don’t worry: the windows are mirrored from the outside so your visitors won’t be eyeballing your naan. 😉